dcppc/2018-july-workshop/docs/attendees.md

 ---

-*The following information was last updated on July 16, 2018.*
+*The following information was last updated on July 17, 2018.*

 ### List of attendees, sorted by team and first name

-53 people have registered for the July workshop!

     ##             Team          Ticket Full Name
     ## 1          Argon                Ian Foster